UVicLibrary/cdm_migrator/README.md

 ## Usage
 1. Add your ContentDM url and api port to the cdm_migrator.yml file.
+2. Configure the CSV Checker with the appropriate fields, paths, or multi-value separator (in cdm_migrator.yml).
-2. Navigate to the *cdm_migrator/collection* url to select your contentdm collection and what type of work you want to export it to and click "choose mappings".
+3. Navigate to the *cdm_migrator/collection* url to select your contentdm collection and what type of work you want to export it to and click "choose mappings".
-3. Map the ContentDM fields to your Hyrax work and file fields\* and click "generate CSV".
+4. Map the ContentDM fields to your Hyrax work and file fields\* and click "generate CSV".
-4. Refine the CSV as you see fit.
+5. Refine the CSV as you see fit.
+Optional: go to *cdm_migrator/csv_checker* and upload it to validate metadata fields and/or file paths.
-5. Navigate to the *cdm_migrator/upload* url; choose your multi-value seperator (default is |) and upload your CSV file.
+6. Navigate to the *cdm_migrator/upload* url; choose your multi-value separator (default is |) and upload your CSV file.
-6. Done.
+7. Done.

 \* cdm_migrator uses the generated Hyrax forms (ex.
 Hyrax::Forms::GenericWorkForm) in your host application to obtain it's terms for mapping.
 If you have added terms to your FileSet model extend the Hyrax::Forms::FileSetEditForm with Hyrax::FileSetForm in your host application so that the changes will be detected by the migrator.
 You can also add a list of fields in the yml file, under "default fields".